HOAHackathon/wester-and-the-hoa/README.md

 Wester, an employee of the Home Owner's Association has been sent by his parent company to the Wild West to rid the area of creatures and save the day.

-We wanted to add more, like the sprites we drew, ui, perticle effects, camera controls, but we ran out of time.
+We wanted to add more, like the art for sprites we drew, UI, perticle effects, camera controls, but we ran out of time.

 ## Controls
 WASD - Move